Redoshi: Biography

-Redoshi lived in a village in West Africa, in today's Benin.
+Redoshi lived in a village in West Africa in present day Benin.
 The name "Redoshi" is unknown in West Africa, though 14 names similar to it appear in the African Origins database.
-Her village was attacked in a raid by Dahomey people, who killed her father (possibly a village leader) and took her captive at about age 12, around 1860.
+Her village was attacked in a raid by warriors of the Kingdom of Dahomey, who killed her father (possibly a village leader) and took her captive at about age 12, around 1860.
 They sold her to the American captain of the illegal slave ship Clotilda.
 She was forced to marry another captive, a man also from West Africa who was already married and spoke a different language.
 Her husband was later referred to as "Uncle Billy" or "Yawith".

-Redoshi was transported on the Clotilda, the last ship known to bring enslaved African people to North America.
+Redoshi was transported on the Clotilda, the last ship known to bring enslaved African people to the United States.
 Its owners did so illegally, as more than 50 years earlier the U.S. had abolished the importation of slaves.
 Alabama businessman Timothy Meaher had commissioned the captain and ship for a slave-buying mission to Ouidah, a port city in what is today Benin.

 After the ship reached Mobile, Mobile County, Alabama, where Meaher lived, Redoshi was sold with her husband to Washington Smith, a planter in Dallas County, Alabama, about 15 mi west of Selma.
 Smith was a wealthy man who owned a big plantation in Bogue Chitto.
 He also had a townhouse in Selma and was among the founders of the Bank of Selma.
 He renamed her "Sally Smith" and put her to work in the fields and sometimes the big house.
-Apparently, two of the Dahomey people who had kidnapped Redoshi and her kinfolk were also taken captive and transported to North America on the same slave ship.
+Apparently, two of the Dahomey warriors who had kidnapped Redoshi and her kinfolk were also taken captive after boarding the ship to mock the captives and did not notice when it set sail until being told by Captain Foster that they too were going to be transported to America.
 They worked alongside Redoshi in the fields, and she never forgave them.

 After emancipation, Redoshi (aged 17) and her husband Yawith continued to live on the plantation, working as sharecroppers.
 Washington Smith died in 1869, but his wife continued to run the plantation.
 Together with advance merchants and others, the planters essentially controlled the finances of the sharecroppers and settled annual accounts to their own benefit.
 Redoshi and her husband survived, though in poverty; they may have owned land in or near Bogue Chitto.
 The couple had a daughter together and raised her.
 Although she adopted Christianity, Redoshi also practiced her African religious traditions and taught them to her daughter.
 Yawith died in the 1910s or 1920s; Redoshi died in 1937.
 Her daughter was listed on the U.S. Census and in marriage documents variously as "Leasy", "Luth A.", "Lethe", "Letia", and "Lethy", and had children.